Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Implicit Composite Kernel

-To verify our argument, we train an ICK\emph{y} ensemble $F_{\text{ICK}y}$ containing 300 baselearners with SGD on the same 1D regression task as provided by He et al. \cite{he2020bayesian} and compare the predictive distribution to its GP posterior counterpart based on the NNGP implementation in the \emph{neural\_tangents} \cite{neuraltangents2020} package.
-The GP posterior has zero mean and kernel function $K_{\text{NNGP}}K^{(2)}$, where $K_{\text{NNGP}}$ is the corresponding NNGP kernel of $f_{\text{NN}}$ and $K^{(2)}$ is the chosen kernel function for the mapping $g$ in the ICK\emph{y} ensemble.
-Here, $K^{(2)}$ is set as an \emph{exponential-sine-squared} kernel with period $T = 2\pi$.
-As shown in Figure \ref{fig:2}, the predictive distribution of ICK\emph{y} ensemble is very close to the analytic GP posterior, demonstrating the \emph{approximate} equivalence between the two models (see Appendix \ref{appx:L} for more evidence).
-Alternative strategies can also be used to approximate a GP posterior with a multiplicative kernel between NTK and $K^{(2)}$.
+To verify our argument, we train an ICK\emph{y} ensemble $F_{\text{ICK}y}$ containing 300 baselearners on the same 1D regression task as provided by \citet{he2020bayesian} using SGD optimizer with a learning rate of $5*10^{-4}$ and the mean-squared error (MSE) loss until convergence.
+We then compare the predictive distribution to its GP posterior counterpart based on the NNGP implementation in the \emph{neural\_tangents} \citep{neuraltangents2020} package.
+The weights for each baselearner are initialized to be drawn from an i.i.d.
+Gaussian with zero mean and variance equal to $\sigma_w / \sqrt{d_N}$ where $d_N$ is the width of the corresponding NN layer.
+The GP posterior has zero mean and kernel function $K_{\text{NNGP}}K_2$, where $K_{\text{NNGP}}$ is the corresponding NNGP kernel of $f_{\text{NN}}$ and $K_2$ is the chosen kernel function for the mapping $g$ in the ICK\emph{y} ensemble in Figure \ref{fig:4}.
+Here, $K_2$ is set to be an \emph{exponential-sine-squared} kernel with period $T = 2\pi$.
+The predictive distribution of ICK\emph{y} ensemble is very close to the analytic GP posterior, demonstrating the \emph{approximate} equivalence between the two models.